rfarr/JudyD/README.md

 ### JudyL Usage

 JudyL maps size_t to size_t.
-In practice the mapped value is usually a pointer to an object on the heap but can also be a scalar.
+In practice the mapped value is usually a pointer to an object on the heap but can also be a scalar type (see std.traits.isScalarType) that fits within size_t.
+In the case of scalar type the value is just copied into the Judy array.

 Scalar example: